 Supreme Court case R v Jogee

 This legal test was set in February 2016 by the Supreme Court during the R v Jogee case.
-It was a landmark ruling, as it actually reversed previous case law on joint enterprise.
+It was a landmark ruling, reversing a previous case law on joint enterprise.

-Before then, a secondary defendant could be convicted of the primary crime, if he had a foresight that the crime might be committed.
+Before then, a secondary defendant could be convicted of the primary crime if he had the foresight that the crime might be committed.
 In other words, if you were in someone else’s company and you suspected that they might commit a murder, then you would also have been guilty.

 In the case of R v Jogee, Jogee and his co-defendant, Hirsi, repeatedly visited the house of Naomi Reed one evening while intoxicated.
 On the third occasion, Jogee and Hirsi got into a heated exchange with Reed’s boyfriend, Paul Fyfe.
 Hirsi stabbed Fyfe, fatally wounding him.
-The prosecution argued that Jogee had shouted encouragement at Hirsi, making him guilty under the law of joint enterprise.
+The prosecution argued that Jogee shouted encouragement at Hirsi, making him guilty under the joint enterprise law.
 Both the Crown Court and the Court of Appeal agreed and he received a long custodial sentence.

 Joint enterprise applied disproportionately

 The Jogee ruling was hugely significant as it set a new standard for joint enterprise convictions.
-This was widely welcomed by activists.
-Joint enterprise has been particularly controversial in recent years because a body of research shows that it is applied disproportionately against black defendants.
-This includes a study by the Prison Reform Trust which looked at 61 joint enterprise cases involving 157 defendants.
+Activists widely welcomed this.
+Joint enterprise has been particularly controversial recently because research shows it is applied disproportionately against black defendants.
+This includes a Prison Reform Trust study examining 61 joint enterprise cases involving 157 defendants.
 It found that for defendants whose ethnicity was known, around two-thirds were from ethnic minorities.
 More than 40% were black.

 The murder of Wahab Hafidah

 The man who stabbed Hafidah was 19-year-old Devonte Cantrill.
 He admitted to the crime and was sentenced to life imprisonment.
-Yet a total of 11 individuals were convicted – all of them either black or mixed race.
-The prosecution argued that they were members of a gang, and they all shared the intent to kill or seriously harm Hafidah.
-This, the prosecution said, was evidenced by the throwing of the hammer and the fact the other defendants may also have been carrying knives.
+Yet 11 individuals were convicted – all black or mixed race.
+The prosecution argued that they were gang members, and they all shared the intent to kill or seriously harm Hafidah.
+The prosecution said this was evidenced by the throwing of the hammer and the fact the other defendants may also have been carrying knives.
 It was argued that the other defendants must have foreseen that a weapon would be used, and in continuing the chase, they had the same intent as the primary defendant.

 Did you play a lesser role?

-Therefore, even if you played a seemingly lesser role in an offence, it does not necessarily mean that you will be treated more leniently by the criminal justice system.
 The organisation Joint Enterprise Not Guilty By Association (JENGBA) represents nearly 1,000 people who have been imprisoned under joint enterprise.
-That is nearly 1,000 people who did not commit an offence directly, but who have been treated as though they had.
+That is nearly 1,000 people who did not commit an offence directly but have been treated as though they had.
+Therefore, even if you played a seemingly lesser role in a violation, it does not necessarily mean that you will be treated more leniently by the criminal justice system.

-That is why no matter what your level of involvement in a crime, you must always get the help of a specialist criminal defence solicitor.
-This starts at the police station, when you are allowed to ask for legal representation during all police interviews.
+That is why no matter your level of involvement in a crime, you must always get the help of a specialist criminal defence solicitor.
+This starts at the police station, where you can ask for legal representation during all police interviews.
 This is free of charge.
-Our solicitors can apply their legal expertise to make sure you are not wrongly convicted for a crime someone else committed.
+Our solicitors can apply their legal expertise to ensure you are not wrongly convicted for someone else’s crime.
 We will present your side of the story to the police, the Crown Prosecution Service (CPS) and, if needed, the court.
-We do not want to see anyone unfairly convicted and will do everything we can to secure a just outcome.
+We do not want to see anyone unfairly convicted and will do everything possible to secure a just outcome.

 Overturning a wrongful conviction